Towards Healthcare

 North America dominates the pancreatic cancer market, with the United States being the largest market share holder in the region.
 The region's strong market position can be attributed to several factors.
 The United States benefits from a strong healthcare infrastructure and a thriving oncology research ecosystem, with prominent academic institutions, research centers, and pharmaceutical companies actively engaged in pancreatic cancer research and clinical trials.
 This environment fosters innovation and expedites the application of scientific findings to improve patient care.

 Furthermore, the United States has favorable reimbursement policies, ensuring patient access to advanced diagnostic tools, treatment options, supportive care, and a rising patient population.
 Pancreatic cancer accounts for approximately 3.3% of all new cancer cases in the United States.
-It is estimated that there will be 64,050 new cases and 50,550 deaths related to pancreatic cancer in 2023.
 This facilitates timely diagnosis and comprehensive management of pancreatic cancer, contributing to improved patient outcomes.

 The presence of a large patient population and a high healthcare expenditure also contributes to the significant market share of North America.
 The region's healthcare system invests in state-of-the-art technologies, including advanced imaging techniques, genomic profiling, and targeted therapies.
 These advancements drive the overall growth of the pancreatic cancer market in North America.